Probabilistic Variational Causal Approach in Observational Studies: Preliminaries

 \subsection{Total Variation}

-In this subsection, we briefly explain the total variation formula for functions of one and several variables.
-Further, we mention the importance of the total variation of a function in different branches of science.
+In this subsection, we briefly explain the total variation formula for functions of one variable and sequences of real numbers.
+Further, the definitions of the total positive/negative variations of a function and a sequence are provided.